This blog post is all about the best Bucharest travel guide.

 RELATED Bucharest Travel Guide blog post to read: Most Popular Things to See and Do in Bucharest, Romania

-I had to write a small paragraph dedicated to Therme Spa as we spent a whole evening here on our final night in Bucharest.
+I had to include a section dedicated to Therme Spa as we spent a whole evening here on our final night in Bucharest.

 It’s the largest thermal spa in all of Europe, with sister locations dotted around other European cities including Milan.